 The following Dart plugins are also available, thanks to the Dart community.

-The Dart SDK includes the following general-purpose tools:
+The Dart SDK includes the following general-purpose

-Tools for developing web apps
+Tool for developing web apps

-The following tools are especially for developing web apps:
+The following tool supports developing web apps:

 Tools for developing command-line apps and servers